hbowie/notenik/docs/index.md

 The sweep sync includes the following logic.

-* For any common folder notes with a matching prefix, where the corresponding note does not already exist within the Notenik collection, the note will be added to the Notenik collection.
+* For any nvAlt notes with a matching prefix, where the corresponding note does not already exist within the Notenik collection, the note will be added to the Notenik collection.

 * For any Notenik notes where a matching nvAlt note is not found, the note will be added to the nvAlt folder.